pythonarcade/arcade/doc/programming_guide/resource_handlers.rst

 .. warning::

     Do not use a ``./`` (single dot) to specify the relative location (even when you use ``Path.resolve()``).
-The ``./`` will be interpreted to the location of the executable and not the temporary location your executable your application is unbundled too.
+The ``./`` will be interpreted to the location of the executable and not the temporary location your application is unbundled to.